Irrawaddy Dolphin Facts

 - Sir Richard Owen first identified this fascinating mammal back in 1866.
 But, at that time, the amazing creature was believed to be, and thus misidentified as, a member of another species.

 - This mistake occurred due to an extreme similarity in physical appearance between the mammals.
 As a result, the two species were not recognized as separate and distinct until 2005.

 - Because of its scattered population, scant numbers, and interactions with humans, the IUCN currently lists it as Endangered.

 Irrawaddy Dolphin Physical Description

-Furthermore, being relatively small for a dolphin, this amazing creature only attains an average length of about 7.5 ft (2.3 m).
+Furthermore, the marvelous mammal remains relatively small compared to other species of dolphin.
+That’s because this amazing creature only attains an average length of about 7.5 ft (2.3 m).

-In addition, its overall coloring consists of dark gray to dark blue above, and significantly paler on the underside, with no precise pattern.
+In addition, its overall coloring is a striking combination of two distinct patterns.
+These consist of dark gray to dark blue above, and significantly paler on the underside, with no precise pattern.